-Our aim is to reduce the impact of marine plastic pollution, ghost fishing and raising awareness of these issues through the sale of our products.
+Our aim is to raise awareness and reduce the impact of marine plastic pollution, Abandoned, Lost and otherwise Discarded Fishing Gear (ALDFG) and ghost fishing in the UK and beyond!

 - 6.4 million tonnes of litter enters the oceans each year.